natalya-patrikeeva/text_analytics/README.md

 Text analytics to automatically review medical publications in PubMed

-The dataset clinical_train.csv comes from PubMed search and contains the following
+The dataset clinical_trial.csv comes from PubMed search and contains the following
 variables:

 title: title of the publication